MLOps-OpenAPI/arch-diagrams/use-cases/20-model-consumed.md

-# Use Case 21: Model Consumed
+# Use Case 20: Model Consumed

 ## Description

-* As an Application Developer I want to integrate or test model inference endpoints with amy application.
+* As an <a href='https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#ai-engineers--intelligent-app-developers'>AI Engineers/Intelligent App Developers</a> I want to integrate or test model inference endpoints with any application.
-* As a Data Scientist I want to test my model inference endpoints and share the inference endpoint URL with my team.
+* As a <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#data-scientists">Data Scientist</a> I want to test my model inference endpoints and share the inference endpoint URL with my team.
-* As an MLOps Engineer I want to unit test and performance test my model inference endpoints.
+* As an <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#mlops-engineers">MLOps Engineer</a> I want to unit test and performance test my model inference endpoints.
+* As an <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#quality-assurance-qa-engineers">Quality Assurance (QA) Engineer</a> I want to test models for stability and performance.
+* As an <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#security--compliance-officers">Security & Compliance Officers</a> I want to make sure the model adheres to security protocols.

 ## Inputs

+* API spec
-API spec, model API endpoint
+* Model API endpoint
+* Deployment document

 ## Output